Communist state constitution: The court as supervisor

 Other communist states, specifically Czechoslovakia, Poland and Yugoslavia, opted to establish constitutional courts.
-The Czechoslovak attempt was adopted during the Prague Spring by the reformist general secretaryship of Alexander Dubček.
+The Czechoslovak attempt was adopted during the Prague Spring under reformist leader Alexander Dubček.
 The Czechoslovak SSOP eventually adopted the Constitutional Act on the Czechoslovak Federation, which called for a Federal Constitutional Court elected by the SSOP.
-However, following the Warsaw Pact invasion of Czechoslovakia, the new leadership of the Communist Party of Czechoslovakia denounced the initiative as "undertaken without Marxist-scientific preparation" and that it was based on an "uncritical glorification of a bourgeois institution".
+However, following the Warsaw Pact invasion of Czechoslovakia, the new leadership of the Communist Party of Czechoslovakia denounced the initiative as "undertaken without Marxist-scientific preparation" and that it was based on an "uncritical glorification of a bourgeois institution", although the constitutional amendment itself was not repealed.
+Nevertheless, the factual establishment of the court was not undertaken until after the Velvet Revolution, as the SSOP refused to enact the necessary enabling legislation.

 The Yugoslav attempt took place in the aftermath of the Soviet–Yugoslav split of 1948.
-The Yugoslav leaders began to actively criticise the dominant Soviet theoretical conception of Soviet law, and called for strengthening judicial powers to prevent the abuse of power.
-The 1963 Yugoslav Constitution established the Constitutional Court, which the SSOP elected for a term of eight years (the SSOP had an electoral term of four years).
-It was composed of one president and thirteen judges, and was empowered to submit to the Yugoslav SSOP rulings on statutes that contravened the constitution.
-The Yugoslav SSOP then had six months to bring the specific statute in line with the constitution.
+The Yugoslav leaders began to actively criticise the dominant Soviet theoretical conception of socialist law, and called for strengthening judicial powers to prevent the abuse of power.
+The 1963 Yugoslav Constitution established the Constitutional Court, which the Federal Assembly (SSOP) elected for a term of eight years (the SSOP had an electoral term of four years).
+It had fourteen members (two from each republic and one from each autonomous province), and was empowered to submit to the SSOP rulings on statutes that contravened the constitution.
+The Yugoslav SSOP then had six months to bring the specific statute in line with the constitution, failing which the law in question would cease to apply altogether.
 In this sense, the Yugoslav approach strengthened judicial power within the confines of the SSOP's unified powers.
 For example, in 1990, the Constitutional Court held that each republican constitution—except Montenegro's—contravened the constitutional order established by the federal constitution.
-Since the implementation of its judgments depended on the SSOP, it lacked independent means of enforcement, which, in the 1990 case, took no action to give effect to this ruling.
+Since the implementation of this form of judgment (unconstitutionality of a republican or provincial constitution) depended on the SSOP, the court lacked an independent means of enforcing its decision, and in the 1990 case, the SSOP took no action to give effect to this ruling.
 Reflecting on the episode, the court's president, Milovan Buzađič, later described it as demonstrating "the domination of the political over the legal sector."